 Learn more about the cloud for research and the cloud for higher education.

-- Novel 3D geospatial model helps identify better urban farming sites
+- Novel use of 3D geoinformation to identify urban farming sites

 - Publication of the collection Emerging topics in 3D GIS

 - New paper: 3dfier: automatic reconstruction of 3D city models

 - New paper: 3D city models for urban farming site identification in buildings